 Corporate compliance must be continuous improvement process.
 Then, it is sort of topic that is never ends.
 Most organizations establish a corporate compliance program to help govern policy and compliance.

 A corporate compliance program is a formal system to help your organization maintain compliance in all areas of operation.
 Upholding policies and procedures will be on focus of the program.
-The goals are to prevent the organization and employees from violating laws and regulations, avoiding future problems with fairness and eroding the company’s image.
+The goals are to prevent the organization and employees from violating laws and regulations.
+Also to avoid future problems with fairness and resultant erosion of company’s image.

 Another purpose of a corporate compliance program is help organization avoid waste, fraud, abuse, discrimination, and other practices that disrupt operations and put organization at risk.
 In other hand, it helps all process keep growing and achieving organizational goals.

 Corporate compliance can help prevent major disasters and failures by making sure all areas are working together and maintaining standards.
 Even though the organization does face a lawsuit, the corporate compliance program will help and protect in court.

 According the article released by Rutgers School of Law (2010) 1 , “an organization that has made a robust effort to prevent and detect violations of the law by its employees and others acting for it will be treated less harshly than one that was indifferent to complying with the law.”

 In a globalized world, the organizations can’t afford to ignore the need for having a strong corporate compliance program.
 The program should be well planned and customized according the organization’s field of activity, using a developed and tested methodology special for this labor.
 Additionally, the commitment of Board of Director must be supported by all organization without forgetting to train all employees into the compliance program that will guarantee the whole process.

 Below some few steps to establish or refine your corporate compliance program: